 If your beginner and intermediate riders haven’t turned back yet they might consider it now.
 We didn’t make it much further ourselves.

-At this point, the trail turns into a large boulder and ledges field.
-Just the kind of thing expert riders seek out.
-Well, here you go.
-While I am confident the Ranger could have made it further, we had no other ride home or way to get immediate help.
+At this point, the trail turns into a large boulder and ledges field — just the kind of thing expert riders seek out.
+While the Ranger could have made it further, we had no other ride home or way to get immediate help.
 Maybe if we had a few more rigs on this trip we would have been tempted.
 But, it seemed prudent to call it a day.
 Next time Red Mountain, next time.

 With that, we turned around and called it a day.
 A great one.